January 31-February 1, 2015

-Why write fan fiction?
+Why do we write fan fiction?
 What is the appeal, why it is fun?
 Does it provide a sandbox for aspiring writers to improve their craft?
 Or does it just fulfill a need to perform?
 Does the desire for “more” justify co-opting someone else’s work to make it your own?
-How does transformative work feature into your development as a writer in your own right?
+How does writing fan fiction feature into your development as a writer in your own right?

 Interested in what it's like to turn your hobby into a career?
 Meet with staff from Crunchyroll, ranging from marketers to engineers, as they share their secrets on how to get a job in the industry and what's it's like to live the anime life!

 The infinite void of the empty page, the crushing deadlines, the ridiculous demands of the executives… does this sound like the life for you?
 Decide for yourself when cartoon veterans Ken Pontac and Noelle Stevenson overcomes their Post Traumatic Stress Disorder to relate their anus-clenching adventures in the bloody trenches of television, feature animation, and comics.

 Just joking, kids, writing for animation , video games, and comics is FUN!

 Writing for tabletop gaming has three facets: original fiction, scripting which consists of a set of dramatis personae, passages of dialogue, multitude of possible outcomes and the travelogue the game takes as play progresses.
 Sit down with Kevin Andrew Murphy, writer for various gaming systems, as he takes you through the creative process of writing for tabletop gaming systems.